SAP-samples/teched2025-IN162/intro/intro1/README.md

 6. The **Customer Success Manager (CSM) enters a prompt** into the Joule-powered digital assistant, seeking assistance in preparing for an upcoming meeting with one of their customers.

-7. The Joule-powered digital assistant is **created using Joule Skill** that calls an SAP Build Process Automation action, which in turn **triggers an integration flow within Cloud Integration capability of SAP Integration Suite**.
+7. Joule Skill is created to extend SAP's co-pilot, Joule, to **trigger an integration flow within Cloud Integration capability of SAP Integration Suite** using Actions.

-8. The integration flow then **invoke the SAP AI Core API to generate an embedding of the prompt** using the same `text-embedding-3-small` model.
+8. The integration flow then **invokes the SAP AI Core API to generate an embedding of the prompt** using the same `text-embedding-3-small` model.

 9. Using that embedding, the integration flow **queries the SAP HANA Cloud vector database for top cosine-similarity** matches among the customer’s sales orders and support tickets.

-10. The integration flow ultimately invokes the `gpt-4.1` **LLM via the SAP AI Core API using the AI Adapter**.
+10. The integration flow ultimately invokes the `gpt-4.1` **LLM via the SAP AI Core API using the newly released AI Adapter**.
 The retrieved contextual data is provided to the model to summarize recent sales orders and support tickets and generate relevant meeting talking points, which are then returned through an SAP Build Action to Joule and presented to the CSM.

 With this setup, the CSM’s prompt is turned into a vector, matched against up-to-date structured data in SAP HANA Cloud, and then summarized with an LLM to produce relevant, timely talking points.
-The result is a practical, secure, and real-time RAG workflow integrated across Joule, SAP Build Actions, SAP Integration Suite, SAP AI Core, and SAP HANA Cloud’s vector engine.
+The result is a practical, secure, and real-time RAG workflow integrated using Joule, SAP Build Actions, SAP Integration Suite, SAP AI Core, and SAP HANA Cloud’s vector engine.

 ## Summary